How to Care for Christmas Cactus – Ultimate Guide

 Fertilizer

-As it flowers in winter, it is interesting to fertilize it throughout the year, especially from summer.
-To do this, you must use a specific fertilizer for cactus, liquid, following the indications specified on the product packaging since there may be a risk of overdose.
+As it flowers in winter, it is interesting to fertilize it throughout the year, especially in summer.
+To do this, you must use a specific fertilizer for cactus liquid, following the indications specified on the product packaging since there may be a risk of overdose.

 Coffee grounds on Christmas cactus is a good option to fertilize.